Cutout

 1. Talk to @BotFather on Telegram and create a bot.
 Copy the HTTP API token.

 3. Optional but recommended.
-Set a webhook secret so only Telegram can post to your worker:
+Add the secret TELEGRAM_WEBHOOK_SECRET (any random string) so only Telegram can post to your worker.

 4. Register the webhook with Telegram (replace <TOKEN> and <HOST>; the secret_token param is only needed if you set TELEGRAM_WEBHOOK_SECRET):